 The people consuming your content will slowly notice your consistent focus on particular legal topics.
 They’ll recognize that you should be someone they call regarding legal or business issues related to the topics you are covering in your marketing and business development content.

 Equally as important, if for some reason you are unable to get any traction with your practice pivot, or your attempt to enter a niche goes nowhere, there’s minimal wasted effort, time, or money.
 You can simply pivot again toward a new direction in your practice, using content as the tip of that spear.
-No one outside the firm will be the wiser.
+No one will be the wiser.
 Few people, if any, will wonder why you aren’t covering the topics you were previously covering in your marketing and business development content.
 And that older content can stay online as proof that you are knowledgeable about the area of law you are pivoting away from in case there are clients looking for help in that area.

 Call your shot like the Great Bambino

-You can call your shot by showing clients and referral sources, through the knowledge and wisdom you’re dispensing via your blog posts and articles—or videos, podcasts, and other forms of content—what your legal practice is and where it is heading.
+Call your shot by showing clients and referral sources, through the knowledge and wisdom you’re dispensing via your blog posts and articles—or videos, podcasts, and other forms of content—what your legal practice is and where it is heading.

 Your attempts to call your shot will not carry the same mythical status Babe Ruth’s called shot carries.
 But they could very well lead to the same outcome for your book-of-business-building efforts: a home run.